 It’s tempting to list every managerial role, successful project, skill and degree you’ve acquired.
 This will almost certainly result in a disjointed, rambling CV that fails to highlight your key value add.
 That lack of focus will send out confused messages – and that’s the last thing you can afford to do at this level.

-Many busy executives also struggle to step back from their hectic schedule and take an objective, strategic view of their own career.
+Many busy Executives also struggle to step back from their hectic schedule and take an objective, strategic view of their own career.
 Many understate, or fail to quantify, their accomplishments.
 Yet, it’s vital that you don’t undersell your contribution.

-They’ll optimise your CV strategy
+They’ll optimise your Board CV strategy

-The most critical stage of creating an executive CV starts before you put words on the page.
+The most critical stage of creating an Executive CV starts before you put words on the page.
 It’s so tempting to rush straight in and start typing.
 But, you wouldn’t launch a marketing campaign or new business without agreeing your objectives and understanding your target audience.

 It’s the same with your CV.
 We start by identifying your key achievements and most relevant strengths with the needs of your target audience in mind.
-We ensure you can answer the question, “Why Me?” clearly and concisely.
+We ensure you can answer the question, “Why me?” clearly and concisely.

 They help you craft tailored and effective messages